The SME your team never had.

 Grounded

-Teach it once.
-Every agent on every laptop reads the same source of truth tomorrow.
+Teach once.
+Every agent on every laptop reads the same source of truth tomorrow — a real subject matter expert, on demand.

 See the whole brain.